mfractor/mfractor.github.io/docs/tutorials/xamarin-android/resource-expressions-and-code-navigation.md

  * XML: Code expressions within Android xml resources that point to another resource.
 For instance; @layout/myLayout.

 When MFractor detects the cursor is within one of these expressions, resource tooltips and go-to-declaration become active.
 This enables fast and efficient code navigation.

-It looks a little like this when in action:

 That is much faster than manual searching!
 Now lets go over each of these expression types.